 When you do go out (or even if you are staying in) it’s important to take healthy snacks with you for the kids and yourself.
 This can help to avoid the temptation to treat yourself with junk food to fill the gap.

 You might reach for some cake.

-Sugar and fatty food seems to be the go-to option for a stressed out day.
+Sugar and fatty food seem to be the go-to option for a stressed-out day.
 But if you are feeling the effects of sleep deprivation, sick kids, a busy partner, trying to lose pregnancy weight, money troubles, or just the everyday stresses of being a mum – it’s important to remember that a) you’re not alone, and b) a piece of chocolate cake isn’t going to help matters.

 When you are stressed it’s well worth trying to keep your blood sugar levels stable.
 Try eating something for lunch such as roast pumpkin and onion with some brown rice, fresh mint and crushed almonds.

 This will fill you up without the sugar or fat and will keep your mood at bay while you sort through whatever is causing you stress.

 Many women also find that some exercise can be a great stress reliever.
 Check some of the workouts from The Healthy Mummy YouTube channel and try to fit in a segment or two when you feel that you need some tension release.